Dodgers-Padres rivalry on high entering NLDS

 The upstart Padres made sure the old-guard Dodgers could hear them arriving on the scene.

-While the Dodgers announced that right-hander Walker Buehler will start in Game 1 on Tuesday and Clayton Kershaw will take Game 2, the Padres were working on potential significant roster additions.
+While the Dodgers announced Sunday that right-hander Walker Buehler will start in Game 1 and left-hander Clayton Kershaw will take Game 2, the Padres finally announced their Game 1 starter on Tuesday: Mike Clevinger.

-Top Padres starters Mike Clevinger (elbow) and Dinelson Lamet (biceps/elbow) are still being considered for the NLDS roster after not participating in the wild-card round.
+The right-hander has been dealing with elbow issues and hasn’t pitched since leaving a start against the Los Angeles Angels after one inning on Sept.
+23.

+But when San Diego finalized its NLDS roster on Tuesday, Clevinger was deemed healthy enough to pitch while co-ace right-hander Dinelson Lamet (biceps) was left off the roster.
+Lamet last pitched on Sept.
+26.

 In their just-concluded three-game series against the St. Louis Cardinals, the Padres went with starters Chris Paddack and Zach Davies in the first two games, then used nine pitchers to craft a shutout in a deciding Game 3.